Pixhunter/Pixhunter/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

+Hi!
+I'm student Faculty of Computational Mathematics and Cybernetics of Moscow State University 🔭
 <!--
 **Pixhunter/Pixhunter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.